edgexfoundry/edgex-docs/docs_src/design/adr/devops/0010-Release-Artifacts.md

 The EdgeX Foundry community has a set of tests we maintain to do regression testing during development this framework is tracking the `master` branch of the components of EdgeX.
 At the time of release we will update the testing frameworks to point at the released Github tags and add a version tag to the testing frameworks themselves.
 This creates a snapshot of testing framework at the time of release for validation of the official release.

+### GitHub Release Artifacts

+*Tied to Code Release?* Yes

+GitHub release functionality is utilized on some repositories to release binary artifacts/assets (e.g. zip/tar files).
+These are versioned with the semantic version and found on the repository's GitHub Release page under 'Assets'.

 ### Known Build Dependencies for EdgeX Foundry

 There are some internal build dependencies within the EdgeX Foundry organization.
 When building artifacts for validation or a release you will need to take into the account the build dependencies to make sure you build them in the correct order.

 ![Known EdgeX Foundry Build Dependencies](0010/known-build-dependencies.png)

- - Edgex-go Snap: Has dependencies on app-service-configurable, device-virtual-go and support-rulesengine because they are included in the snap.
- - Application services have a dependency on the Application services SDK.
+- Application services have a dependency on the Application Functions SDK.
 - Go Device services have a dependency on the Go Device SDK.
 - C Device services have a dependency on the C Device SDK.

 ## Decision